WillRaben/url2go/README.md

+Application created as part of selection process for a remote ruby on rails full stack position.

-It aims to mimic an url-shortener, at least in functionality.
+It aims to mimic an url-shortener in functionality.

 To install locally under development env.